 CalWorks

-A review of student success and completion data has resulted in the development of a broad spectrum of interrelated, cross-disciplinary interventions and activities focused on improving student outcomes and enhancing the student educational experience at the college through the Student Equity Plan (SEP), Student Success and Support Program (SSSP), Basic Skills Initiative (BSI), and the Adult Education Block Grant (AEBG).
-In 2015, the College received a Title V Grant focused on reducing academic, procedural, and physical barriers to student success.
-The grant objectives and activities support and enhance institutional efforts to expand access to student support services.
+A review of student success and completion data has resulted in the development of a broad spectrum of interrelated, cross-disciplinary interventions and activities focused on improving student outcomes and enhancing the student educational experience at the college through the Student Equity Plan (SEP), Student Success and Support Program (SSSP), Basic Skills Initiative (BSI), and the Adult Education Block Grant (AEBG), and a Department of Education Title V Grant.
+All plans, initiatives, and grants are linked to strategic directions through the Education Master Plan, to provide appropriate, comprehensive, and reliable services to students in all locations and delivery modes.

-(Link to each listed service)

 Standard II.C.4